Union League Club: Membership

 The club has always promoted clean government and public-spiritedness.
 Many of its early members, notably cartoonist Thomas Nast, were instrumental in breaking "Boss" Tweed's corrupted political organization.
 (A future club president, Elihu Root, served as one of Tweed's defense counsels.)
 Manhattan District Attorney and club member Charles S. Whitman used the privacy afforded by the club to secretly interview witnesses during his investigation of the case that sent NYPD Lt.
-Charles Becker, a corrupted police officer, to the electric chair in 1915.
+Charles Becker, a corrupt police officer, to the electric chair in 1915.
 Whitman had previously founded the Night Court and was elected New York Governor as a result of the trial.

-In all, 15 U.S. Presidents have been members of the club.
-Two presidents, Theodore Roosevelt and Chester A. Arthur, were members of the club prior to entering the White House and former presidents resident in New York, notably Ulysses S. Grant and Herbert Hoover, were active members.
+Fifteen U.S. presidents have been members of the club, and two, Theodore Roosevelt and Chester A. Arthur, were members prior to entering the White House.
+Two former presidents, Ulysses S. Grant and Herbert Hoover, were active members after leaving office.

 Theodore Roosevelt was blackballed when he first applied for membership in 1881, possibly because his mother, Martha Bulloch Roosevelt, was a well-known Confederate sympathizer.
 Following the sudden deaths of his wife and mother in 1884, however, he was offered membership and accepted.
 After running on the Bull Moose Party ticket in 1912, Roosevelt was persona non grata at the club for several years, being welcomed back after the United States entered World War I.

-Long a men's club, it decided to admit women in the 1980s.
+From its founding as a men's club, the members decided to admit women in the mid-1980s.
 Faith Whittlesey, President Reagan's Ambassador to Switzerland was the first female member (1986).
 Women now play prominent roles in the club's leadership including the Board of Governors, the Admissions Committee, the Public Affairs Committee, and the House Committee.
 In 2020, the club elected its first woman president, Mary Beth Sullivan.

-Sandra Day O'Connor, and Henry Kissinger are Honorary Members, as were Neil Armstrong, Margaret Thatcher, Antonin Scalia, Brent Scowcroft, Barbara Bush, and H. Norman Schwarzkopf.
+Among the Honorary Members were Sandra Day O'Connor, Henry Kissinger, Neil Armstrong, Margaret Thatcher, Antonin Scalia, Brent Scowcroft, Barbara Bush, and H. Norman Schwarzkopf.

 The club has a strong artistic tradition (see list of members below).
 Some artist-members in the 19th century contributed paintings to the club in lieu of dues, and these remain part of the club's collection.

-Awards

-The club bestows four awards: The Lincoln Literary Award to outstanding American authors; The Theodore Roosevelt American Experience Award to individuals who have "enriched the American experience"; The American History Award to an individual who has had a significant and/or enduring impact on, or relating to American History; and The Eastman Johnson Award, to individuals whose unique contributions to art and culture have elevated the ideals of American Citizenship.